busrahekim/kentkart/README.md

    npm install
    ```

-4. Set up your Firebase configuration in `src/environments/environment.ts`.
+4. Set up your Firebase configuration in `src/environment.ts`.
+4.1.
+Go to `src/` and duplicate `env.example.ts`.
+4.2.
+Rename the duplicate file to `environment.ts` for development.
+4.3.
+Replace the placeholder values (e.g., `<YOUR_FIREBASE_API_KEY>`) with your own Firebase credentials.

 5. Start the development server:
    ```bash